 Winston-Salem Rescue Mission

-- The nonprofit will do the heavy lifting for you, just schedule a donation pickup.
+This nonprofit will do the heavy lifting for you + take that piece of furniture off your hands.
 Items are sold in the thrift store (704 Oak St. NW) to support recovery programs, medical treatment, and resources for people in need.